diy/open-sourcerer/script.md

 ### Make a Github Account
 1. Visit www.github.com and sign up for a free account.
-2. You can use your DIY avatar as your avatar on Github, here's how:
-    * In another tap, go to your DIY profile page.
-    * Right-click on your avatar and select "save as" and put the file somewhere you'll remember on your computer.
-    * Now you have a copy of your avatar and can upload it to Github when it asks for an avatar.
+* You'll need an email address to create an account.

 ### Exploring Github
-Since you've just joined Github, their won't be much on your account page.
+Since you've just joined Github, there won't be much on your account page.
 Let's have a look at DIY's page.
 Go to [www.github.com/diy](www.github.com/diy).

 > screencast - repository, users, organizations, fork (but we'll talk more about what you can do with files later), explore page, octocat.

 ![github organization page](http://diy-visualpedia.s3.amazonaws.com/github-org-page-01.png)

-1. **Organization** Companies have accounts on Github, the users who contribute to their code are typically their employees or others close to the organization.
-2. **Users** Everyone on Github is a user.
+1. **Users** Everyone on Github is a user.
 Some users belong to organizations.
-3. **Repository** Typically called "repo" these are projects on Github.
+2. **Organization** Organizations have accounts on Github, the users who contribute to their code are called **members** and typically are employees or others close to the organization.
+3. **Repository** These are projects on Github, they contain all the project's instructions and files.
+Often people say "repo," short for repository.
+Public repos are open source!

+On pages that list repos such as an organization's page, you can quickly see the language used in the repo, the number of favorites the repo has and how many people have forked a copy of the repo (we'll talk more about forking later).

 ![github repo](http://diy-visualpedia.s3.amazonaws.com/github-repo-01.png)
 > Elements of a repository when shown in a list